ScalableTrustworthyAI/scalabletrustworthyai.github.io/content/courses/tml_winter_2223.md

 - Based on your performance on your exam.
 - The pass threshold for the course will be $\geq 50$% on the exam.
-- When you cannot attend the first exam or have failed the first one, you may take the make-up exam.
+- When you cannot attend the first exam or have failed the first one, you may take the **make-up exam**.

 **Final score (0 - 100%)**